Introduction to Python

 {'brand': 'Ford', 'model': 'Mustang'}

-If you want to clean the dictionary you must use the clear()
+If you want to clear the dictionary, you can use the clear()

 method.